-Starting from ArubaOS 6.3.1, support for Microsoft® Lync SDN API 1.2, the Microsoft® plug-in that works with Microsoft® Lync server, is added to export details about voice or video calls, desktop-sharing, and file-transfer to Aruba Controller's web server.
-The communication between Lync SDN API 1.2 and web server occurs over any of the following protocols:
+ArubaOS 6.3.1.0 supports Microsoft® Lync SDN API 1.2.
+This Microsoft® plug-in works with Microsoft® Lync server to export details about voice or video calls, desktop sharing, and file transfer to the controller's web server.
+ArubaOS 6.3.1.0 also includes the following enhancements: